 Road signs and names are in Russian, so may be confusing to foreign drivers.
 You can find examples of road signs in Russia here.

-Find more tips in Expatica’s guide on moving to Moscow.
+Find more tips in Expatica’s guide on expat life in Russia.